shaanjahan/shaanjahan/README.md

 ###

 <h3 align="left">I hold a Bachelor of Science in Quantitative Economics and a Master of Science in Risk Analytics from City University of New York Queens College.
-I enjoy projects that include artificial intelligence with a blend of economics and finance.
-The ability to make calculations easier brought me into the light of coding.
-Python's versatility has made it my favorite language to work with.
-I enjoy building web apps for fun and designing web pages.
-I would also like to see how much more artificial intelligence can change music, arts, finance, and economics.
-I enjoy coding 👨‍💻, watching sports 🏈 🏀🥊 🥋, and making music 🎼.</h3>
+My interests lie in international economics, global affairs, and labor economics, with a particular focus on how these areas intersect with technology and artificial intelligence.
+I’m passionate about projects that blend AI with economic analysis and global finance, as well as examining the sociological effects of economic trends and policies.
+My interest in simplifying complex calculations led me to coding, and Python has become my favorite language due to its versatility.
+In my free time, I enjoy building web apps, designing web pages, and exploring how AI can transform music, arts, finance, and economics.
+I also enjoy coding 👨‍💻, watching sports 🏈 🏀🥊 🥋, and making music 🎼.</h3>

 ###